 The process varies, depending on the reason resource consent is required and whether the application needs to be notified.
-A rough outline of the process is below:
+A rough outline of the process is:

-- Council Planner checks the application to ensure it is complete.
-If the application is not complete, it cannot be processed so will be rejected.
-We will return your application to you with reasons.
+- Council Planner checks the application to ensure it's complete.
+If the application isn't complete, it cannot be processed so will be rejected.
+We'll return your application to you with reasons.

-- Notification decision is made (we will advise you prior to notifying the application, to give you a chance to consult with affected parties or amend/withdraw the application).
+- Notification decision is made (we'll advise you prior to notifying the application, to give you a chance to consult with affected parties or amend/withdraw the application).